JeroenVdb/dotfiles/README.md

 - `brew-development.sh` installs development related applications (check if you need it all)
 - `brew-software.sh` installs general applications (check if you need it all)

+- `nativefier/` run web applications in electron shells so they act as standalone desktop applications

 ## dotfiles

 ```bash